WilliamEskildsen/41934_group3/A4/readme.md

 # A4: Final Project

+## Requirements to run tool

+To run the tool you will need the following softwares and files downloaded from this

+### Softwares
+1. LCAByg 5.2.1.0 (No other versions)
+2. IDLE 3.1 (To run the python script with appropriate libraries)
+3. IFCOpenshell

+### Files needed
+1. main.py (from this repository)
+2. duplex.ifc (from this repository)
+3. The folder called import_example from this repository

+### Stepwise guide
+1. Take import_example and paste it under C:\Program Files\SBi\LCAbyg 5 (64 bit) (5.2.1.0)
+2. In the above folder open engine.yaml as administrator (can be done with notepad++)
+3. Add the following under the existing lines of code -
+        name: {Danish: "Project template"}
+        res:
+            - JsonFolder: C:\Program Files\SBi\LCAbyg 5 (64 bit) (5.2.1.0)\import_example
+            - Embedded: b5ca0ecf-52fc-461c-babe-7c763dc067ef

 In this assignment we will develop a tool / workflow based on the use case you defined in the previous assignment.
 The tool must: